UNINETTSigma2/documentation/code_development/guides/containers.md

 ## Other notes
 ### singularity cache
 Singularity handles images as standard `.sif` files on your disk.
 To save the network bandwidth and the time, it automatically maintains a local image cache.
-When you pull an image from a remote registry (like Docker Hub or NVIDIA NGC), Singularity saves a copy in a hidden directory.If you accidently delete your local `.sif` file and try to pull it again, Singularity will instantly grab it from your local cache instead of downloading gigabytes of data over a network.
+When you pull an image from a remote registry (like Docker Hub or NVIDIA NGC), Singularity saves a copy in a hidden directory.If you accidentally delete your local `.sif` file and try to pull it again, Singularity will instantly grab it from your local cache instead of downloading gigabytes of data over a network.

 To inspect how much total space you are consuming, run this command `singularity cache list`.
 By default, this only shows the total file count and size.
 To see the specific images names, creation dates and where they were pulled from, add the verbose `-v` flag. `singularity cache list -v`